Calendar of Events

 Natchez Fall Pilgrimage

-This year, Natchez’ annual Fall Pilgrimage events include tours of fifteen antebellum homes provided by costumed tour guides portraying ancestors from each home.
+This year, Natchez’ annual Fall Pilgrimage events include tours of nineteen antebellum homes provided by costumed tour guides portraying ancestors from each home.
 Tours are offered on a three-day alternating schedule, with three different homes open in the morning and afternoon.
 Tours of Natchez' most popular antebellum museum homes, Longwood (1860-1861), Rosalie (1820) and Stanton Hall (1857) will also be available daily during the full, eighteen-day event.
-The evenings will be dedicated to sumptuous meals at The Carriage House Restaurant at Stanton Hall and gospel concerts by Amos Polk's Voices of Hope.
-The Natchez Little Theatre, one of the oldest community theatres in the South, will also offer a Natchez-style adaptation of the classic, Little Women, during Pilgrimage.
+Evening activities include special meals at The Carriage House Restaurant at Stanton Hall and gospel concerts by Amos Polk's Voices of Hope.
+The Natchez Little Theatre, one of the oldest community theatres in the South, will also offer a staged production of the Truman Capote novel The Grass Harp this year.
 Ticket counter, open daily, is located inside the Natchez Visitor Reception Center at 640 South Canal Street.
 (800) 647-6742 or visit natchezpilgrimage.com.

 At Hill Memorial Library on the LSU campus, two exhibits opening this month reveal different aspects of LSU's heritage. • September 2—December 20: The Greater University: LSU ...